Randomly repeated measurements on quantum systems: Correlations and topological invariants of the quantum evolution: Matrix products

 \section{Matrix products}

-Our goal is to calculate the probability $\phi_k|^2$ of the return amplitude $\phi_k$ of Eq. (\ref{matrix_proda}) for the general case of random time steps.
+Our goal is to calculate the probability $|\phi_k|^2$ of the return amplitude $\phi_k$ of Eq. (\ref{matrix_proda}) for the general case of random time steps.
 We would expect that the calculations of the previous section can be extended to this situation.
 As we will see though it requires some additional steps to calculate quantities, such as the mean FDR time, that are averaged with respect to the random time steps.
-Our calculation starts with the matrix representation of the projector $P$ in terms of energy eigenstates \beq \langle E_k|P|E_{k-1}\rangle = \delta_{k,k-1}-q_{k} q_{k-1}^* \ ,\ \ q_{k}=\langle E_k|\Psi\rangle \ , \eeq which is inserted in Eq. (\ref{matrix_proda}).
-This yields for the return amplitude a trace of a matrix product:
+Our calculation starts with the matrix representation of the projector $P$ of Eq. (\ref{me_amp}) in terms of energy eigenstates \beq \langle E_j|P|E_{j'}\rangle = \delta_{j,j'}-q_{j} q_{j'}^* \ ,\ \ q_{j}=\langle E_j|\Psi\rangle \ , \eeq since the eigenstates are orthonormal: $\langle E_j|E_{j'}\rangle= \delta_{j,j'}$.
+This is automatically fulfilled for non-degenerate eigenvalues.
+The above expression is inserted in Eq. (\ref{matrix_proda}) and yields for the return amplitude a trace of a matrix product:

 with the $N\times N$ matrix $E$, whose elements are all 1, and with the diagonal matrices $D_k=diag(\exp(-iE_1\tau_k),\exp(-iE_2\tau_k),..., \exp(-iE_N\tau_k))$ and $Q=diag(q_{1},q_{2},..., q_{N})$.

 Now $QQ^*=\Pi $ is the diagonal matrix $\Pi =diag(p_{1},p_{2},...,p_{N})$, which enables us to rewrite $\phi_k$ as \beq \phi_k=Tr\left[D_k({\bf 1}-E\Pi )D_{k-1}({\bf 1}-E\Pi )\cdots D_2({\bf 1}-E\Pi )D_1E\Pi \right] \ , \eeq since $\Pi$ and $D_j$ as diagonal matrices commute.
 This means that $\phi_k$ depends only on the spectral weights $\{ p_j\}$ through $\Pi$ and on the energy levels $\{ E_j\}$ through $D_k$.